lizadaly/utopia-novels/books/republic-of-the-future/book.md

-As we turned to pursue our way homeward she again began to question me—“But you haven’t told me yet what you think of usas a country and a people,” she persisted.
+As we turned to pursue our way homeward she again began to question me—“But you haven’t told me yet what you think of us as a country and a people,” she persisted.

 “Well, since you will have it I will tell you.